 On the report window, click Values option and select a device collection for export and click View Report.
 Now you can view all the devices that belong to the device collection.
 Use the export options in the report to export the device collection to various file formats.

-You now know the different methods to export devices from a SCCM device collection.
-Let me know which method do you normally prefer to export a device collection in your daily job as SCCM admin.
-If you have any suggestions or feedback, let me know in the comments section.
+In this article, I have covered multiple methods to export SCCM device collections.
+These methods are super useful when you want to quickly export the device data from the Configuration Manager console.
+Do let me know which method you normally prefer to export a device collection in your daily job as an SCCM administrator.
+If you have any suggestions or feedback, please let me know in the comments section.